koihin/diceandgames/content/post/rtz-force-create-build.md

 Battle: 80-100 AP
 Big Battle: 120 AP and above

 At the start of the RTZ campaign, forces are starting to trickle back to the doomed city after the unleashing of the Mythos, Skirmish would be the most common mission size.
+We recommend you start with Skirmish, it is a lot of fun and great way to start off the 6 weeks campaign.

 Information for the Hero Archetype and Platoons will be on the individual Bloc pages for the campaign.
 Look out for them online soon!